3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_04/w11d05/instructor_notes/sql_joins.md

 ## GROUP BY
 Suppose we want to know the total amount purchased on each order_date provided in the orders table.
 We would use `GROUP BY` to sum the amounts for each date.

+## ORDER BY
+This operation will allow us to order the results based on a specific field we are SELECTing.

 ```
 SELECT order_date, SUM(amount)
 FROM orders